 I make space crafts: science- and data-driven artwork using data collected by robotic spacecrafts sent to explore objects throughout the solar system.
-My series of paper planets (below) are made using topography data and images of the Moon, Mars, Europa, Ceres, and soon other surfaces.
-The individual project pages give a description of each piece, along with the data used to create them.
-The general process of how these works are made is described along with the first of the series, entitled The Book of Moon, in which I transformed my PhD thesis into a lunar landscape.
+My series of paper planets (below) are made using topography data and images of the Moon, Mars, Europa, and many other worlds.
+The general process of how I create these works is given with the first of the series, entitled The Book of Moon, in which I transformed my PhD thesis into a lunar landscape.
 A later version of this landscape, Margaret’s Moon, tends to be the crowd favorite of my works.
-As you’ll see, I do machine embroidery, glass etching, sewing, and other mediums as inspired.
+As you’ll see, I also do machine embroidery, glass etching, sewing, and other mediums as inspired.
 I make art as a hobby, but I do take commissions and very occasionally sell other work.
 I also teach workshops!

 Other Space Crafts

 All content on this website is © Data Arcana 2018.
 All rights reserved.